ruifm/gitlinker.nvim/README.md

 > A fork of [ruifm's gitlinker.nvim](https://github.com/ruifm/gitlinker.nvim), with
 > bug fix, enhancements and lots of rewrittens.

-A lua plugin for [Neovim](https://github.com/neovim/neovim) to generate shareable file permalinks (with line ranges) for git host websites.
+A lua plugin for [Neovim](https://github.com/neovim/neovim) to generate sharable file permalinks (with line ranges) for git host websites.
 Inspired by [tpope/vim-fugitive](https://github.com/tpope/vim-fugitive)'s `:GBrowse`.